1999 South Dakota Learjet 35 crash: Crash

 Impact occurred approximately 17:13 UTC, or 12:13 local, after a total flight time of 3 hours, 54 minutes, with the aircraft hitting the ground at nearly supersonic speed and at an extreme angle.
 The Learjet crashed in South Dakota, just outside Mina in Edmunds County, on relatively flat ground and left a crater 42 ft long, 21 ft wide, and 8 ft deep.
-None of its components remained intact.
+The aircraft was destroyed.

 Passengers and crew

 In addition to Payne Stewart and three others, there were two pilots on board:

 The 42-year-old captain, Michael Kling, held an airline transport pilot certificate and type ratings for the Boeing 707, Boeing 737, and Learjet 35.
-He also had Air Force experience flying the KC-135 and Boeing E-3 Sentry.
+He had Air Force experience flying the KC-135 and Boeing E-3 Sentry.
 Kling was also an instructor pilot on the KC-135E in the Maine Air National Guard.
-According to Sunjet Aviation records, the captain had accumulated a total of 4,280 hours of flight time (military and commercial) and had flown a total of 60 hours with Sunjet, 38 as a Learjet pilot-in-command and 22 as a Learjet second-in-command.
+According to Sunjet Aviation records, the captain had accumulated a total of 4,280 hours of flight time, military and commercial.
+He had flown a total of 60 hours with Sunjet, 38 as a Learjet pilot-in-command, and 22 as a Learjet second-in-command.

 The first officer, 27-year-old Stephanie Bellegarrigue, held a commercial pilot certificate and type ratings for Learjet and Cessna Citation 500.
-She was also a certified flight instructor.
-She had accumulated a total of 1,751 hours of flight time, of which 251 hours were with Sunjet Aviation as a second-in-command and 99 as a Learjet second-in-command.
+She was a certified flight instructor.
+She had accumulated a total of 1,751 hours of flight time, of which 251 hours were with Sunjet Aviation as a second-in-command, and 99 as a Learjet second-in-command.